 All students enrolled on the MSc Clinical and Therapeutic Neuroscience course will be based in a dedicated open-plan office in the Department of Psychiatry.
 Students are welcome to use this space during the day, before and after their classes for self-study.
 The room contains printing facilities and photocopying facilities are available in the main department.
-Should Covid-19 restrictions be increased a limited number of students will be able to use the MSc Room at any one time and a booking system will be put in place.
 There is a café within the main hospital which students are able to use which serves hot and cold food.
 Students are encouraged to use the Common Room and kitchen area.
 We kindly ask students to keep the MSc Office tidy and ensure all dirty cups are removed and placed in the dishwashers.